project-lux/lux-middletier/test/endpoints/README.md

 ### Test Configuration Spreadsheet

-The endpoint-specific configuration files contain the following columns:
+The endpoint-specific configuration files are automatically generated based on the `endpoints-spec.json` and contain columns tailored to each endpoint's specific parameters.

 #### Standard Columns (All Endpoint Types)